To Save The Science Poster, Researchers Want To Kill It And Start Over

 Great job #ACSM2019@ACSMNews @Hydrationsci @asuhealth pic.twitter.com/I8KG0w5DzU

 "The current method is not effective in communicating research findings.
 For instance, in my field, we all want improvements in our life: vaccines for all diseases, easier delivery of vaccines, innovative way to finance vaccines, effective ways tackling vaccine hesitancy," Suharlim says.
-"Experts are all coming to these conferences and they have limited time to update their knowledge."
+"Experts are all coming to these conferences, and they have limited time to update their knowledge."

 Morrison is now working on experiments to study the effect of different poster designs.
-He wants to track people's eyes to see if they are more likely to read a simple poster, and wants to see if they actually absorb and retain more information from less-crowded posters.
+He wants to track people's eyes to see whether they are more likely to read a simple poster and wants to see whether they actually absorb and retain more information from less-crowded posters.

 In the meantime, he did what any scientist would do.
 He created a poster about his new poster.

-"In the middle it just says, 'This poster could communicate findings more quickly,' " says Morrison.
+"In the middle, it just says, 'This poster could communicate findings more quickly,' " says Morrison.

 And he presented it at this psychology conference — at a poster session.